-Both the Assessor and the Appellant (the Assessor and the Appellant are hereinafter referred to as a "Party" unless otherwise indicated) are entitled to have either a "lay advocate" (being an individual that is not a barrister and solicitor) or a barrister and solicitor represent them before the Board of Revision.
+Both the assessor and the appellant (the assessor and the appellant are hereinafter referred to as a "party" unless otherwise indicated) are entitled to have either a "lay advocate" (being an individual that is not a barrister and solicitor) or a barrister and solicitor represent them before the board of revision.

-An Advocate will conduct himself (or herself) in a professional, reliable and competent manner, and exhibit integrity and respect for the Board's process.
-If the Advocate does not demonstrate professionalism, competence, integrity and reliability, he or she may be removed as advocate.
-The Board reserves the right to so act in appropriate cases, to ensure a fair hearing.
+An advocate will conduct themselves in a professional, reliable and competent manner, and exhibit integrity and respect for the board's process.
+If the advocate does not demonstrate professionalism, competence, integrity and reliability, they may be removed as advocate, although this power should be exercised rarely and with extreme caution.
+The board reserves the right to so in appropriate cases, to ensure a fair hearing.

-If a Party wishes to elect to use an advocate, the Board expects that the advocate will conduct himself (or herself) with a higher degree of formality than the Assessor or the Appellants would themselves, given the role the advocates are taking on.
+If a party wishes to elect to use an advocate, the board expects that the advocate will conduct themselves with a higher degree of formality than the assessor or the appellants would themselves, given the role the advocates are taking on.